Censorship and media control during the Venezuelan presidential crisis: November–December 2019

 Security forces from the Venezuelan military counterintelligence (DGCIM) entered Entorno Digital, a press office, on 19 November afternoon and detained its employees.
 The office director stated that he was not made aware of the justification for the detentions.
 Between the detainees there were members of news websites Caraota Digital and VPITv.
 The press workers were released some hours later during the night.

 For 10 hours, SEBIN agents raided the offices of Venepress, a media owned by Telecaribe.
-Afterwards, the media was shutdown indefinitely by the authorities without warrants nor government authorization for the raids, according to Venepress lawyers.
+Afterwards, the media was shut down indefinitely by the authorities without warrants nor government authorization for the raids, according to Venepress lawyers.
 Venepress news editor, Israel Barbuzano, suspects that the closures are part of an offensive against Telecaribe president who has supported Juan Guaidó in opinion columns.

 January 2020 Parliament vote disrupted

 During the 2020 Venezuelan National Assembly Delegated Committee election, to choose the president of the National Assembly, independent journalists were also impeded from covering the event.
 Maduro's Ministry of Information, which has no relationship to the National Assembly, allowed reporters from state-run media to enter the legislative palace.
 Other reporters were not allowed in and told to watch it on a live feed from outside.

 State communications service CANTV reportedly blocked access to social media sites Twitter, Facebook, Instagram, and YouTube on the day of the election.
 Block tracking website NetBlocks reported that the block began as the National Assembly session did, criticizing this.

 In a follow-up on 15 January, the entry to the parliament was blocked by police forces.
 Colectivos, pro-Maduro paramilitary groups, joined the scene and threatened lawmakers and journalists.
 Parallel to it, in Bolívar Square, colectivos attacked a teachers strike.
 Some journalists were attacked with human waste.